Aleroms/annies-wood-therapy/README.md

 ## post mortem

 I started this project by considering how I can optimize dev time and keep my code dry.
 I chose to complete `HTML` for all routes and then continue adding `CSS` after.

 One thing I noticed that I could have improved so that next time it will be faster is creating separate components.
 I created Article Card so that it could include a button, but most components do not include button.
 I should have created two article cards where one would include a button and the other would not.
+By coding this way, I only complicated and tangled my code.
+But, I did so because the logic was similar.
+My issue though, was to insert logic for structure.
+Article Card should have only been a template for the structure, and then I would insert the logic itself into the component.
+Kind of like having this... `<ArticleCard type='example'><!--logic here--></ArticleCard>`

 ## installation instructions